-Bolivia: Arrest order for former interim president, others
+Bolivia’s ex-interim leader says authorities seek her arrest

 Áñez said the governing Movement Toward Socialism party “has decided to return to the style of dictatorships.”

+The arrest warrant against Añez could not be immediately confirmed, with the Prosecutor’s Office not releasing a statement.

+Bolivia’s state news channel later said Coimbra had been arrested and transferred to La Paz. Áñez published an arrest warrant, purportedly issued by the Prosecutor’s Office, for several of her former ministers, but she was not listed on it.

-The announcement followed warrants issued Thursday for the former head of the Armed Forces and police, who had urged Morales to resign amid national protests over his reelection, which opponents insisted was fraudulent.
+The announcement followed arrest warrants issued Thursday for the former head of the Armed Forces and police, who had urged Morales to resign amid national protests over his reelection, which opponents insisted was fraudulent.

-Alvaro Coimbra, who served as justice minister under Áñez, said on Twitter that he also faces an arrest warrant and that one of this vice ministers had been arrested.
+Members of the opposition accused the government of manipulating the justice system.

+“The MAS mounted a judicial operation to implant a lie that there was a coup d’état when what there was was a fraud,” said opposition deputy Edwin Bazán.

 After almost 13 years in the presidency, Morales flew into exile in November 2019 at the urging of police and military leaders and Áñez, who had been several rungs down the line of succession, took power when those above her also resigned.